Skip to content

 What This Calculator Captures

 Gross salary minus an assumed effective tax rate produces monthly take-home.
 Childcare and commute costs reduce that take-home.
 The result is net cash kept from working — positive or negative.
-In the country and, a 2,000/month take-home against 1,600/month nursery fees leaves 400 net — less than minimum wage when compared to the time commitment.
+For example, a 2,000/month take-home against 1,600/month nursery fees leaves 400 net — less than minimum wage when compared to the time commitment.

 What It Does Not Capture